jywu20/Notes/Linguistics/English/cambridge.md

 - The **structure** of a construction is its inner structure; the **function** of a construction is its distribution in larger constructions.
 Note that the term *function* doesn't necessarily have semantic or pragmatic meanings.

+  Actually, CGEL is *not* function-oriented.
+For example, a function-oriented author may classify all constructions with dative meaning together as *dative*, but CGEL rejects this idea (5.16.1, footnote 59).

+# The grammar sketch

+The term **subject** in a construction can be roughly defined as a complement that somehow is promoted to a high position.
+The subject of a clause fits this definition, and in an NP like [*the little boy's*]<sub>NP, genitive</sub> *father*, we can also identify a subject: it's *the little boy*, which is a complement, not a modifier, because a father must be someone's father, and therefore *father* takes a complement, which denotes his child, and which is an external one.
+The authors name *the little boy* the **subject-determiner** of the whole NP, since it's a determiner (it's in complementary distribution with *the*) and is also a subject.

 # The noun phrase

-## NP function, or distribution of NPs
+Sections 5.1 and 5.2 give a overview of NP function and structure.
+Section 5.3 elaborates the classfication of numbers accourding to the countability and the number system.

+Sections 5.4-5.8 are about determinatives, their distributions and semantics.
+Section 5.11 gives detailed discussion of determinative phrases.

+Sections 5.9 and 5.10 are about NPs not headed by a prototypical noun, including fusion-head constructions and pronouns.

+Sections 5.12 and 5.13 are about external modifiers (external to the determiner).

+Section 5.14 is about internal dependents: dependents that are mostly familiar to us.

+Section 5.15 assembles every dependent and the head - possibly a prototypical noun or a fused head construction or a pronoun - together.

+Now it's time to discuss grammatical relations with an external end.
+Section 5.16 discusses the relation between the NP and its external context, which is realized by the case system (and hence the name of the section).

+Section 5.17 discusses gender.
+Since English doesn't have gender on adjectives, so the gender system doesn't have realization inside an NP, and Section 5.17 is mainly about pronoun-antecedent agreement.

+Section 5.18 discusses another type of agreement: subject-verb agreement.

+## Overview of NP function (or distribution) and structure

+### Distribution

 An NP, when in an appropriate case form, can fill complement slots in the clause structure.
 This is the **prototypical function of NPs**.
 (See 5.1 [1])

-## NP structure
+Distributions of NPs in different constructions with respect to their cases is covered in 5.16.

+### Anatomy of NP

+Section 5.2 can be summarized as the following production rules:

 - An NP is made of zero or more **external modifiers**, including **predeterminer modifiers** and **peripheral modifiers**, and a **core NP**.
 - A core NP is made of zero or one **determiner** and a **nominal**.
 - A nominal is made of
-  - zero or more **internal dependents** (**modifiers** and **complements**), and a minimal nominal - the head noun, or in the case of head-modifier, head-determiner, head-predeterminer fusion, some internal dependent
+  - zero or more **internal dependents** (**modifiers** and **complements**; other dependents are called **external dependents**), and
+  - a minimal nominal - the head noun, or in the case of head-modifier, head-determiner, head-predeterminer fusion, some internal dependent

-Note that the so-called external modifiers may not be purely "optional": consider the NP *three times the amount*, where *three times* is a predeterminer modifier, but removing it gives a rather different interpretation of the NP.
+Note that the so-called external modifiers may *not* be purely "optional": consider the NP *three times the amount*, where *three times* is a predeterminer modifier, but removing it gives a rather different interpretation of the NP.

 The difference between NP complements and modifiers can be found in 5.14.1.
 We can see the complements of the